 You do this all to make them believe that you are indeed the best person to complete their project.
 Once they’ve heard how amazing you are, clearly you’ll be the choice for their project.

 Approaching your clients this way is entirely wrong.
 You’d be much better off to convince them that they don’t want to work with you.
-By using the three tactics below, you will win more freelance consulting jobs with less effort.
+By using the four tactics below, you will win more freelance consulting jobs with less effort.

 Someone is cheaper